For the People (1965 TV series)

-For the People is an American legal drama that aired from January 31 until May 9, 1965.
-The series starred a pre-Star Trek William Shatner as a New York City prosecutor.
+For the People is an American legal drama that aired on CBS from January 31 until May 9, 1965.
+The series starred William Shatner as a New York City prosecutor.
 It was shot on location in New York.

 Premise

-William Shatner played assistant district attorney David Koster in New York City.
+In his first continuing starring role on TV, William Shatner played assistant district attorney David Koster in New York City.

+Koster encountered conflicts with criminals and with his superiors as he sought justice with "obsessive dedication".
+His immediate supervisor, bureau chief Anthony Celese, admired Koster's passion but tried to keep him under close control.
+Detective Frank Malloy worked with Koster to bring criminals to justice.
+Besides his conflicts at work, Koster sometimes encountered conflicts with his wife, Phyllis.
+As a classical viola player, she had her own priorities in life.

+The series went beyond legal matters and dealt with personal problems among the characters.